 It is coming towards the end of 2018 and a lot of us will have so called, new 'resolutions' for 2019.
 Whatever your resolutions are, there is only one which I really want you to bear in mind and never give up- your fitness resolution.
 Please, don't be just a normal 'revolutionist' only for the month of January.

-Whether to lose some kilos, gain some chest muscles, fit into your old clothings again etc. Start of January 2016, you will be so eager to pay a huge sum of money to join a new gym, ready to spend on supplements, training gears, etc. This fire on the candle was so brightly lit but towards the end of January, it is slowly diminishing until it died silently.
-When 2017 approaches, you will do the same thing you did in January 2016.
+Whether to lose some kilos, gain some chest muscles, fit into your old clothings again etc. Start of January, you will be so eager to pay a huge sum of money to join a new gym, ready to spend on supplements, training gears, etc. This fire on the candle was so brightly lit but towards the end of January, it is slowly diminishing until it died silently.
+When the next year approaches, you will do the same thing you did now.
 This cycle then go on and on.
 Aren't you tired of it it is actually happening to you?

 Fitness can be a goal, it can be a journey or even a lifestyle for you.
 Your life, you choose.
 Try to think about long-term.
 If not, you will end up pursuing half way or no results at all.
 I've created a few pointers for you to follow and think about and hope it helps:

 1. Sit down and analyse what is it you really want

 Is it a goal?
 Short or long term?
 After you have achieve your goal, what are you doing to do next?
 Stay there and rot?
 A lot of people never think of the part after they achieve their goals.
 You got to ask deep within yourself- what's next.
 Have a six pack abs for the rest of your life?
 Of course you can but are you willing to commit to such bold goal?

 Are you ready to give up something you are doing right now to pursue your goal?
 Eg. If you always go drinking till very late and wants to gain muscles, it doesn't work.
 It is either muscles or drink.
 Period.